facebook/react/docs/docs/08-working-with-the-browser.md

 ### Mounted Methods

-_Mounted_ composite components also support the following methods:
+_Mounted_ composite components also support the following method:

-* `findDOMNode(): DOMElement` can be invoked on any mounted component in order to obtain a reference to its rendered DOM node.
-* `forceUpdate()` can be invoked on any mounted component when you know that some deeper aspect of the component's state has changed without using `this.setState()`.
+* `component.forceUpdate()` can be invoked on any mounted component when you know that some deeper aspect of the component's state has changed without using `this.setState()`.

 ## Browser Support and Polyfills